 Since when has this concept been used in law?

 The concept of a crime against humanity was first defined in 1945 by the statute of the International Military Tribunal at Nuremberg.
-This first definition was modified and extended several times, notably in 1998 when the International Criminal Court was created.
+This first definition has been amended and expanded several times, notably in 1998 with the creation of the International Criminal Court.

 16 of the 24 Nazi officials tried by the International Military Tribunal of Nuremberg are then found guilty of crimes against humanity.